yiisoft/yii2/docs/guide/console-fixture.md

 // load `users` fixture
 yii fixture/load User

-// same as above, because default action of "fixture" command is "apply" yii fixture User
+// same as above, because default action of "fixture" command is "load" yii fixture User

 // load several fixtures.
 Note that there should not be any whitespace between ",", it should be one string. yii fixture User,UserProfile

 // load all fixtures
-yii fixture/apply all
+yii fixture/load all

 // same as above
 yii fixture all

-// load fixtures, but for other database connection. yii fixtures User --db='customDbConnectionId'
+// load fixtures, but for other database connection. yii fixture User --db='customDbConnectionId'

 // load fixtures, but search them in different namespace.
-By default namespace is: tests\unit\fixtures. yii fixtures User --namespace='alias\my\custom\namespace'
+By default namespace is: tests\unit\fixtures. yii fixture User --namespace='alias\my\custom\namespace'

 // load global fixture `some\name\space\CustomFixture` before other fixtures will be loaded.
 // By default this option is set to `InitDbFixture` to disable/enable integrity checks.
 You can specify several